 Ambient + inner occlusion – A combination of Ambient occlusion and Inner occlusion modes used for enhanced weathering effect.

 Streaks ambient – Draws streaks across dirt effect respective to ambient occlusion.
 For more information, see the Streak Ambient example below.

 Streaks inner – Draws streaks across dirt effect respective to inner occlusion.

-Streaks blur – When enabled, gives ability to blur the streaks.
+Streaks blur – Gives ability to blur the streaks.
 Bare in mind that new algorithm is calculating this effect, and the visual representation of the streaks is different.
 For more information, see the Streak Blur example below.

 Blur – Controls the amount of the blur of the streaks.